Coronavirus (COVID-19): Payment Relief for Student Loan Borrowers

 I have a Perkins loan, private loan, or FFEL loan that is not held by the Department of Education.

-The CARES Act did not require payments suspensions for these kinds of loans mandatory.
+The CARES Act did not require payment suspensions for these kinds of loans.
 Lenders can but do not have to suspend payments for this type of loan.

 However, in the State of Washington, there is now some relief if you have commercially held FFEL loans or private student loans with these lenders: